 The study was conducted in accordance with the ethical standards set by the Clinical Trial Committee, which serves as the Ethics Committee.
 The research protocol was approved by the Clinical Trial Registry of India (CTRI) and the Ethical Committee of the University in Haryana, India.
 Written informed consent was obtained from all participants, detailing the purpose, procedures, and voluntary nature of the study .This trial is registered at Clinical Trial Registry of India- https://trialsearch.who.int/Trial2.aspx?TrialID=CTRI/2022/01/039645; Registration no. CTRI/2022/01/039645

-Study Design-
+2.2 Study Design

 The research study was conducted in the district of Indian state of Haryana.
 Two hundred and forty subjects were recruited for the research study from the Civil Hospital.
 The study follows the randomized controlled trial which consists of males and females subjects of 18-50 years of age suffering from ruined lipid profile levels.
 Blood sample of dyslipidemic subjects were collected from antecubital vein so as to determine blood lipid levels.
 Blood collected was incubated with ascorbic acid for few hours duration and then it was centrifuged for 15 minutes at 3-4℃.
 Plasma lipid parameters like total cholesterol, LDL cholesterol, triglycerides and HDL cholesterol were detected using Clinical Chemistry Analyzer.

-Statistical analysis-
+2.3 Statistical analysis

 Statistical analysis was performed using SPSS software.
 The data was presented using descriptive tables.
 Quantitative variables were analyzed using measures of central tendency and dispersion, including mean, median, and standard deviation.
 For normally distributed data, inferential statistical tests such as the independent t-test was employed to assess differences.